 HEATHER TILLOTT: It’s harder in a sense to find a single cask.
 Because when you think about it, it’s just there’s not that many, and you, it’s almost like you’re just fishing.
 You’re fishing, you’re fishing, you’re throwing lines out, you’re throwing lines out, you’re just trying to find each barrel when it’s at its peak, and you know there’s some barrels that might not make it to that single cask level.
 And so you’ve kind of got them in your pool of Double Cask potential barrels.
 But to find a barrel that is at its peak of balance complexity, textures, texture structure, characteristics like the nose and the palate at a sweet spot is just a feat of nature.
 It’s an absolutely amazing feat of nature, and you can nurture it and kind of help it in its direction.
 But finding it at that point takes a long time of tasting and nosing and kind of following its journey.
 So, that’s really hard in one sense, but in the blending exercise is really time consuming and bizarrely mentally exhausting.
 When you’re using your nose and your palate in such an intense way.
 It takes a long time of tweaking and pulling bits and bobs from certain barrels together and matching barrels together.
 It’s surprisingly exhausting every time I do it.
 It surprises me that the mental exercise that goes on just from using, you know, so much.

 JAMES ATKINSON: And so, that’s for the Double Cask?

 HEATHER TILLOTT: Yeah, for the Double Cask, or for forthcoming blended of brandy.
 Yeah.

-JAMES ATKINSON: And what do you think is giving Sullivans Cove’s whisky the edge, that have, you know, won these amazing accolades?
+JAMES ATKINSON: And what do you think is giving Sullivans Cove Whisky the edge, that has, you know, won these amazing accolades?